A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 Ranking of the original $p$ features is based on contrasting the importance statistic for variable $j$ with that for its knockoff counterpart where, crucially, all importance statistics are computed on the augmented matrix.
-Specifically, the {\it Lasso coefficient-difference} (LCD) statistic \cite{candes2018panning} is
+Thus, to obtain the analog of the selection procedure in \eqref{eq:thresh-bridge}, we first compute the $(2p)$-vector given by